wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 1.3.6 =
+* Added the possibility to change the affiliate URL parameter name: new setting in Affiliates > Options.
+* Several improvements and minor fixes.

 = 1.3.5 =
 * Charts in overview allow to display data for a selected date range, for example show charts for the current month instead of just the last 14 days.